AnonymousWorld123/DURLECA/README.md

 # DURLECA
-Here is the released code for the DUal-objective Reinforcement-Learning Epidemic Control Agent (DURLECA) presented in our KDD paper *Reinforced Epidemic Control: Saving Both Lives and Economy*.
+Here is the released code for the DUal-objective Reinforcement-Learning Epidemic Control Agent (DURLECA) presented in our KDD paper [*Reinforced Epidemic Control: Saving Both Lives and Economy*](https://arxiv.org/abs/2008.01257).
+An [video introduction](https://www.youtube.com/watch?v=5aIjWrj8Xi8) is on YouTube.

 ## Use your own OD dataset